Irish Slang Translator

 Wagon is an Irish slang term used to describe a difficult or unpleasant woman.
 It can range from mildly rude to a genuine insult depending on tone and context.

-Gobshite is an Irish slang word for a stupid or incompetent person.
-It's used freely in everyday Irish conversation and appears constantly in TV shows and films set in Ireland.
-The word is considered coarse but is nowhere near the strongest insult in the Irish vocabulary.
+Gobshite is an Irish slang word for an idiot or foolish person.
+It is common in Irish conversation and shows up often in TV shows and films set in Ireland.
+The word is coarse, but it is not the harshest insult in Irish slang.

 Peeler is Irish slang for a police officer.
 The word comes from Sir Robert Peel, who founded the modern police force in the 19th century, and it's still widely used in Ireland and parts of northern Britain.